-According to human rights activists, he was expected to be released in the winter of 2026.
+According to human rights activists, he was released in February 2024, having fully served his sentence.

 - Associations